lewislarsen/youtube-channel-notifier/README.md

 ## Key Features

 - **Effortless Channel Tracking**: Easily add your favourite YouTubers
-- **Flexible Notifications**: Can deliver notifications via email or discord
+- **Flexible Notifications**: Can deliver notifications via email, discord or a POST webhook to a custom URL
 - **Simple CLI Interface**: Manage everything through intuitive commands in your terminal
 - **Privacy-Focused**: No YouTube API keys required, no data sharing with third parties
 - **Docker Ready**: Get up and running in minutes with Docker support